 - There are no “arrive first, leave first” crossroads in Germany, only “right side first” crossroads.

 - When parking, pay close attention to the plethora of different parking signs used in Germany.
-Each have different rules attached.
-Getting this wrong will very easily result in you getting fines and/or towed.
+Each has different rules attached.
+Getting this wrong will very easily result in you getting fined and/or towed.

 - When parking in a designated parking area, you will likely either have to use a parking meter, a parking wheel, or a combination of both.